AnyLog-co/documentation/training/Session II (Deployment).md

 Note that users can generate their own configuration files using a questionnaire, or placing the commands in files or in policies.
 * The [deploying_node](/docs/deployments/deploying_node/) document is a guide to deploy a network using a questionnaire that to generate the config file.
-* The [Netowrk Setup](../examples/Network%20setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
+* The [Network Setup](advanced/Network%20Setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
 * The [Policies based Configuration](/docs/policies/#policies-based-configuration) section details how to use policies (placed on the shared metadata layer) to configure nodes in the network.